UnknownPug/MPBA-api/README.md

 -- -- --
 ### <a name="docker"></a> Docker

-This project includes a Dockerfile that can be used to run the project in Docker.
+This project includes a Dockerfile that can be used to generate Docker image.

 To run the project in Docker, firstly, You need to have Docker installed on Your machine.